inglada/iota2/doc/source/iota2_samples_management.rst

 Unlike the ``splitGroundTruth``, the ``ratio`` parameter allows users to tune the ratio between polygons dedicated to learn models and polygons used to evaluate classifications.
-By launching iota² with the ratio parameter :download:`configuration <./config/config_ratio.cfg>` we can observe the content of files ``T31TCJ_seed_0_*.sqlite`` in the iota²'s output directory ``dataAppVal``.
+By launching iota² with the ratio parameter :download:`cfg <./config/config_ratio.cfg>` we can observe the content of files ``T31TCJ_seed_0_*.sqlite`` in the iota²'s output directory ``dataAppVal``.